kremato/CRUD-using-node-express-mysql/README.md

 Step 3: Install required packages using NPM like Express,body-parser,mysql,ejs<br/>
 Step 4: Create index.js file<br/>
 Step 5: Create a Database table and then create database Connection<br/>
+Step 6: Modify database credentials(Like user,password,database etc.) that are used to create database connection in index.js

 Here we are using mysql database table admins. <br/>
 You can create above table using below mysql Query:<br/>